-On this website you can learn more about me, my work, and possibly about how I might be able to help or collaborate with you.
+On this website you can learn more about me, my work, and possibly about how we might work together.
 Check out the Experience tab to find out more about my teaching, research publications, articles and blog posts, presenting and public speaking, and my science communication exhibits.

 I am self-diagnosed ADHD and this has shaped the diversity and nature of my work.
 I see things as systems and make connections that others often miss.
 I love to try new things and get excited by innovation and disrupting entrenched paradigms.
 Mostly, I am enthusiastic about sharing the things I find interesting and seeking creative ways to do this.
 Creativity, playfulness, and imagination are core features of my work.